cabird/AI_where_it_matters/manually_coded_reports/report-data_meta_work_research_brainstorming.md

 - **Source-linked Information Synthesis**
   - Capability: Summarize and collate from multiple sources with explicit citations, timestamps, and source quality indicators so developers can validate claims quickly.
-  - Rationale: Participants repeatedly demanded citations and up-to-date information as prerequisites for trusting summaries (Participant 20, Participant 353).
+  - Rationale: Participants repeatedly demanded citations and up-to-date information as prerequisites for trusting summaries (Participants 20, 353).

 - **Brainstorming Mode with Human-in-the-Loop**
   - Capability: Provide idea generation and roadmap breakdowns that are explicitly labeled as suggestions, include alternative approaches, and offer “ask clarifying questions” prompts to surface assumptions.
-  - Rationale: Developers want AI as a thought partner to generate and structure ideas while keeping humans responsible for final choices (Participant 160, Participant 17).
+  - Rationale: Developers want AI as a thought partner to generate and structure ideas while keeping humans responsible for final choices (Participants 160, 17).

 - **Contextual Personalization and Memory Controls**
   - Capability: Adapt recommendations and learning materials to the developer’s known skill level and project context, with clear opt-in/out controls for long-term memory and project histories.
-  - Rationale: Participants asked for tailored study materials and continuity across projects while implying desire for control over what is remembered (Participant 280, Participant 360).
+  - Rationale: Participants asked for tailored study materials and continuity across projects while implying desire for control over what is remembered (Participants 280, 360).

 - **Confidence & Verification Tools**
   - Capability: Present confidence scores, provenance links, and quick verification tooling (e.g., “show me the source,” “compare against official docs”) to make quality judgments easier.
-  - Rationale: Given concerns about hallucinations and outdated content, transparent confidence indicators support faster human validation (Participant 66, Participant 44).
+  - Rationale: Given concerns about hallucinations and outdated content, transparent confidence indicators support faster human validation (Participants 66, 44).

 #### Key "Must Not Haves" (design guardrails)